 Guitar strings are durable on their own.
 Whenever they start to show their age, they typically show it by not being as responsive to tuning and taking longer to get into tune.
 Still, even very old guitar strings won’t often break on their own unless their environment doesn’t support them.

 In some cases, your guitar strings can become tarnished, where a thin layer of gunk gets onto them and dulls out the guitar’s sound, but that doesn’t really impact the durability of the strings.
 Plus, you can just take a cloth and wipe it off without much trouble or effort.

-Guitar strings only ‘go bad’ whenever they don’t sound good and refuse to get in tune.
+Guitar strings only ‘go bad’ whenever they don’t sound good and refuse to get in tune (here’s how to keep guitar strings from slipping on tuning pegs).
 If you aren’t following a strict schedule on when to change your strings, then this is a signal that you’ll need to change them as soon as possible, and then get yourself on some type of string changing schedule.

 Your Environment Influences the Durability of Your Strings

 Humidity plays a significant role in the durability of your strings.
 For example, the wood in your guitar will expand or contract based on how much water is in the air.
 When this happens, the tension on the guitar string will increase because the expanded wood is pulling on it.

 So if you play your guitar in a new environment with a new humidity level, your strings will snap a bit more.
 To counter this issue, you can place items in your guitar case that absorb excess moisture, keep your guitar in a dry environment, and remove the strings before changing environments.

 Doing this won’t prevent snapping strings, but it’ll drastically lower the chances of the humidity of your environment being the culprit for excessive string snapping.

 So if your guitar strings don’t break on their own without extenuating circumstances, then most of the breaking comes from human error!
 Guitar strings often break due to these circumstances.